-If you need to buy something special for cooking, you will probably find it from Bestway.
-Bestway has the best selection of GLUTEN FREE products in Hurghada.
+If you need to buy something special for cooking, you will probably find it only from Bestway supermarket.
+Bestway has the best selection of gluten-free products in Hurghada.

 If Bestway doesn’t have the product you want, most likely you can’t find it anywhere else.

 Bestway has the best assortment of imported products for cooking and baking.
-Imported products are also quite expensive in Egypt, if you are not careful in Bestway, your groceries may become more expensive than usual.
+Imported products are also quite expensive in Egypt, so if you are not careful in Bestway your groceries may become more expensive than usual.

-There are price checking machines in Bestway, they are not easy to find, but after looking around for a while you’ll find them.
+If you don’t find the price, there are price checking machines in Bestway.
+The machines are hard to find, but after looking around for a while you’ll find them.

-There are two floors in Bestway supermarket (floorplan in Bestway sucks, like in most of the shops in Egypt) upstairs is for food and downstairs everything from drills to candles.
+Like said Bestway has a good assortment of special products.
+Home appliances are sold in the downstair.
+Actually, there are two floors in Bestway supermarket (floor plan in Bestway is horrible, like in most of the shops in Egypt).
+Upstairs is for food and downstairs everything from drills to candles.

 They even sell some IKEA products there.
 So if you need something special, check Bestway first.

-Ragab Sons is the newest supermarket in Hurghada.
-It was closed for a while, and now it has been re-opened.
-It locates next to Bestway, also in new El Kawthar area banks street.
+Ragab Sons supermarket is one of the newest supermarkets in Hurghada.
+It is located next to Bestway, also in new El Kawthar area banks street.

-It is the first supermarket in Hurghada, where floorplan is good, and the shop is easy to navigate.
+It is the first supermarket in Hurghada, where the layout is good, and the shop is easy to navigate.
 In Egypt, shop design is an unknown concept.

-There are slides for a wheelchair and strollers.
-Inside the supermarket you find a slide escalator to go upstairs.
+Also, there are ramps for a wheelchair and strollers.
+Inside the supermarket you find a flat escalator to go upstairs.
 Ragab sons is the only supermarket in Hurghada, which is accessibility designed.